 Custody model — Self-custody, third-party custody, or a hybrid model.
 Each has trade-offs in operational control, regulatory treatment, and counterparty risk.

-• Multi-chain support — Operate across Ethereum, Solana, Base, Arbitrum, and other networks from a single integration.
-Move assets cross-chain without juggling multiple wallet providers.
+- Multi-chain — Operate across Ethereum, Solana, Base, Arbitrum, and other networks from one integration.
+One policy surface, many chains.

 Getting started